 ```

 The function `plot_seq()` is useful for visualising data as a series of plots, mapping out eye movements over the course of a single trial.
 By default this function will plot a randomly selected trial from the raw data that is passed to the function.
 Otherwise, specific trials and participant values can be specified.
 The function requires a "bin_time" parameter, that specifies the length of each time-period within the trial.
 An optional parameter of "bin_range" can be specified to restrict the range of these periods that are presented.
-For example here we plot data in periods of 1000 ms across the first four of these periods.
+For example here we plot data in periods of 1,000 ms across the first four of these periods.

 ```{r}